Nutricalboii/disaster-response-openenv/README.md

 - scoring is deterministic
 - evaluation is reproducible
-- budget constraints are strictly enforced
+- financial constraints are strictly enforced

 ---